 - shingles, a painful nerve disease

-Children with AIDS are prone to the same opportunistic infections as adults, but as well experience severe forms of bacterial infections such as:
+Children with AIDS are prone to the same opportunistic infections as adults.
+As well they may experience severe forms of bacterial infections such as:

 - conjunctivitis (pink eye)